getmail6/getmail6/test/README.rst

 ``make test`` runs tests for Python 2 and Python 3.
 ``/tmp/mailserver`` is renewed on repeated runs.

-To forces renew in the next make run.
+To force a renew in the next make run.

 .. code:: sh

-    rm /tmp/mailserver/python?
+    rm -rf /tmp/mailserver/python?